lythscript/.github/profile/README.md

 you are encouraged to do so.
 However, the original project is closed to external contributions.

-This is a long-term project that will likely undergo significant changes in scope and meaning as it evolves.
+Lythscript is a long-term project that will likely undergo significant changes in scope and meaning as it evolves.
 The release date(year) for the first version is still being decided.
 Any technical issue experienced with the initial release will be fixed in future updates.